 - sprinkle coconut flour

 Cut acorn squash in half and scoop out the seeds.
 Drizzle olive oil, salt, pepper, and sage over cut side of acorn squash.
 Be generous with all.
-This is the only time to season the squash.
+This is your only opportunity to season the squash.
 Rub the spices and oil around the flesh with your hand to ensure all the flesh is covered.
-Place squash cut side down on baking sheet and bake for 45-60 minutes until very soft and browning on the edges.
+Place squash cut side down on the baking sheet and bake for 45-60 minutes until very soft and browning on the edges.

 Prepare vegetables.
 Chop onion, celery, and garlic and set aside.